Write

 The latest work reaches beyond the column: agent-managed workweeks, career advice for an automated era, Codex workflows, model tests, and cultural arguments about automation.
 The recurring question is still which decisions remain ours.

-Read Vibe Check →See the stakes
+Read Vibe Check →Teach

-Start the dialogue →Katie at Every
+Explore the Draft Review Kit →Katie at Every

 Working Overtime is where I narrate the change from inside it.
 The rest of my work at Every is where I test, build, and hand over what I learn.